-The City of Newport Beach should consider demonstrating their commitment to sustainability by adopting a 'Green Streets' methodology for improvements to public rights-of-way within Lido Village.
+The City of Newport Beach is committed to sustainable practices and should incorporate "Green Street" methodologies within the public rights-of-way.
 Green Streets have the ability to reduce runoff, improve water quality of nearby bodies of water, reduce flooding, increase groundwater, improve air quality, and enhance the pedestrian experience.

-- Capture, treat, and infiltrate urban runoff using vegetated filtration techniques such as planters, curb extensions, and curb inlets. - Incorporate pervious pavement surfaces in key locations such as on-street parking spaces, alleys, and/or pedestrian corridors. - Utilize shade trees along streets and in parking lots to reduce the urban heat island effect. - ★ Incorporate traffic calming measures, such as roundabouts and pop-outs, and planter islands that encourage vehicular movement while reducing speeds, idling and congestion.
+- Capture, treat, and infiltrate urban runoff using vegetated filtration techniques such as planters, curb extensions, and curb inlets. - () Incorporate pervious pavement surfaces in key locations such as on-street parking spaces, alleys, and/or pedestrian corridors. - (§) Utilize shade trees along streets and in parking lots to reduce the urban heat island effect. - Incorporate traffic calming measures such as roundabouts and popouts, and planter islands on local streets to encourage vehicular movement while reducing speeds, idling, and congestion.
+Consideration of bicyclists should be included in the master plan, including dedicated bicycle lanes, parking and storage areas.

-'Green Street' Bioswale
+'Green Street' Bio-swale